Your Rights in Municipal Court

 If the prosecutor does not object to the expungement, the Court will automatically expunge your records 42 days after you fully comply with your sentence.
 Should the prosecutor object, the Court will set the case for a hearing, and the Court will decide if you are eligible to expunge your records.

-If the Court orders your records expunged, the Court will send notice, in compliance with C.R.S. §19-1-306(11), of the order.
-You must contact the Court and provide a list of any other agencies to which you wish the Court send its order of expungement.
+If the Court orders your records expunged, the Court will send notice, in compliance with Colorado Revised Statutes §19-1-306(11), of the order.
+You must contact the Court and provide a list of any other agencies to which you wish the Court to send its order of expungement.
 The Court will send its order free of charge to you.

 Adult record sealing advisement